 Joint Injection Treatment Doctor in Jersey City, NJ

 Joint injections can be used to provide pain relief and reduce inflammation in the joints caused by a number of conditions such as bursitis, tendinitis, rotator cuff injuries, MCL or ACL tears, Achilles tears, tendon, and ligament injuries, and wrist and ankle sprains.
 If you are suffering from joint pain, reach out to doctor David Sylvester DC at Harborside Sport and Spine.
 For more information, give us a call or book an appointment online.
-We provide many services, including joint injections to patients in and around the Jersey City, NJ area.
+We provide many services, including joint injections to patients in Jersey City, NJ and surrounding areas.